 Try something new!

-For the innovative and creative individuals who likes to step out and try new things, we found Friday 6 April is the perfect day for your Games adventure.
+For the innovative and creative individuals who like to step out and try new things, we found Friday 6 April is the perfect day for your Games adventure.

-An enthralling competition of strength and determination, the women’s and mixed team Weightlifting semi-final’s (WL0601), from 9:30am to 12pm, is sure to inspire a great start to your day.
+An enthralling competition of strength and determination, the women’s Weightlifting finals (WL0601), 9:30am-12pm, is sure to inspire a great start to your day.

-With music and dance theatre performances and fun installations acts taking place outside the Carrara Sports and Leisure Centre, you’re sure to be entertained and loving the new experiences.
+With music and dance theatre performances and fun installations acts taking place outside the Carrara Sports and Leisure Centre, a true unique Games day out would not be complete without experiencing Festival 2018.

 It’s a spectacle of speed, agility and precision and the sport of Badminton is sure to round out your novel Games day out with the mixed team’s battling it out from 2pm-5:30pm (BD0602).

 Join the crowd!